bluet/syspkg/README.md

 # Go-SysPkg

-A unified Go library for managing system packages across different package managers (APT, YUM, SNAP, and more).
+A unified Go library and CLI tool for managing system packages across different package managers (apt, yum, snap, flatpak, and more).

 ## Features

-- Unified package management interface
+- Unified package management interface for various package managers
-- Supports popular package managers such as APT, YUM, and SNAP
+- Supports popular package managers such as APT, Snap, Flatpak, and more
 - Easy-to-use API for package installation, removal, search, listing, and system upgrades
+- Extendable to support additional package managers

 ## Getting Started